ilovedadata/ilovedadata.github.io/README.md

 This shows how unrealistic the expectation of winning big (or even winning small!) at the lottery is!

 #### Sources
-`All the data regarding probabiity and prizes come from the official superenalotto website.`
+`The data regarding probabiities and prizes come from the official superenalotto website.`